ThreeFistfulsofFigs/Python_Beginners_Projects/Grok_image_generator_app/README.markdown

   - Ensure `tkinter` is installed (`sudo apt-get install python3-tk` on Linux).
   - Verify Python is configured for graphical applications (e.g., a display server is running).
 - **Module Not Found**:
-  - Install missing dependencies (`pip install Pillow grok3api`).
+  - Install missing dependencies (`pip install Pillow grok3api ttkbootstrap`).
   - Ensure the virtual environment is activated.
 - **No Images Generated**:
-  - Check the status text for "📝 No images were generated in the response" or "📄 Raw response: {...}".
-  - Verify your Grok API credentials and account type (free or SuperGrok) for usage quotas.
+  - Check the status text for "📝 No images were generated" or "📄 Raw response"; verify Grok API credentials and account quotas.
   - Share the "📄 Raw response" log for further analysis.
 - **Image Save Errors**:
   - Ensure write permissions in the project directory.
   - Check for "⚠️ Image object found but no save method available" in logs.
-- **Slow Performance**:
+- **Styling Issues**:
-  - API response times depend on your internet connection and Grok server load.
+  - Ensure `ttkbootstrap` is installed and compatible (`pip install ttkbootstrap>=1.10.1`).
+  - Try a different theme by changing `themename="superhero"` to another (e.g., "darkly", "cyborg") in `main.py`.

 ## Contributing
 Contributions are welcome!
 To enhance the Grok Image Generator: